What Is a Criminal Justice Degree?

 3. Criminal Justice Degrees Lay the Foundation for Further Studies

 For many criminal justice professionals, earning a bachelor’s degree is an important step toward earning a master’s degree or a doctorate.
-A BS in Criminal Justice isn’t always required to enroll in a criminal justice-related graduate degree program, but it can form a strong foundation for further studies.
+A bachelor’s degree in criminal justice isn’t always required to enroll in a criminal justice-related graduate degree program, but it can form a strong foundation for further studies.

-Whether a criminal justice graduate wants to become a force of change in their local precinct or battle systemic issues at the national level, getting there means finding the right program.
-The online BS in Criminal Justice program at App State Online strives to be that program for students of all kinds.
+Whether a criminal justice graduate wants to become a force of change in their local precinct or work at the national level, getting there means finding the right program.
+The BSCJ Flight Path program at App State Online strives to be that program for students of all kinds.

 With 30 years of criminal justice education experience, App State Online offers a curriculum that prioritizes career-focused skills, critical thinking and social context.
 While our flexible eight-week terms and online classes allow students to maintain their own busy schedules, students also get support and professional guidance from experienced criminal justice faculty.